Complex monolithic system refactor & GraphQL API development

 As StudyKIK’s monolithic system grew in complexity over the years, it became increasingly difficult to maintain.
 A high degree of coupling, especially around some entities, meant that new feature development required careful attention to many different parts of the system.
 This became particularly problematic for evolving customer experience, which led to StudyKIK introducing GraphQL to their tech stack, with the aim of decoupling backend from frontend.

 However, the monolithic system’s complexity made GraphQL schema design difficult and posed the risk of maintaining one giant GraphQL server.
 Consequently, a refactor of the monolith seemed inevitable.
 StudyKIK’s challenge was then threefold: to plan out a new, distributed, microservices architecture; to execute the refactor in a safe and controlled fashion; and to create a federated GraphQL schema to match the new architecture.

-Our engagement with StudyKIK began with the Supergraph Assessment & Enablement consulting service.
+Our engagement with StudyKIK began with Apollo GraphQL consulting.
 Over a period of two weeks, our team interviewed key product and engineering stakeholders, conducted event storming workshops, and analyzed the gathered information to produce a set of targeted recommendations and a roadmap to follow.
-Trusting our expertise, StudyKIK then tasked us with refactoring their system and revamping their graphql journey by designing and implementing an Apollo supergraph.
+Trusting our expertise, StudyKIK then tasked us with refactoring their system and revamping their GraphQL journey by designing and implementing an Apollo supergraph.